-What Are the Signs of a Highly Emotional Child?
+What Are the Signs of a Highly Sensitive Child?

-- Whining – Once the child starts crying, they cry for a long time either in bursts or a constant whine throughout the day.
+- Whining – Once they start crying, they cry for a long time either in bursts or a constant whine throughout the day.

 - Fidgeting – Seemingly unsatisfied with how the situation is, they will try to engage with certain objects or even their own selves, constantly moving around.

-- Begging – If their demands are not met, they start begging for it and may result in dramatic behaviour around you.
+- Begging – If their demands are not met, they start begging for it, which may result in dramatic behaviour around you.

 - Irritation – Any conversation with them will end up with an irritated reply or an answer for no apparent reason.
 Any slight actions might get them upset, too.